-- In The Legend of Korra, during Korra's first pro-bending match, she accidentally reveals herself as the Avatar by showing the ability to bend two different elements; no one but the Avatar can bend more than one.
+- During Korra's first pro-bending match, she accidentally reveals herself as the Avatar by showing the ability to bend two different elements; no-one but the Avatar can bend more than one.
 The referee rules that she can participate so long as she only uses waterbending.

 - In the Book One finale, Korra, after learning that Amon, the leader of the Equalist movement, happens to be a bender (the kind of people the Equalists were established to oppose), manages to defeat him by knocking him out a window and into the water, causing him to waterbend himself to the surface while many of his followers are watching.

 - In The Spectacular Spider Man, Peter Parker successfully dodges several water balloons thrown by Flash Thompson.
 He notices a crowd is gathering, admiring his skills, so he has to stop dodging and let himself get soaked.